markjohnson4/markfest2/content/event/dancing-songs-altar.md

 weight: 5
 ---

-Send me a youtube link for a piece of music that you like that you think will make want to dance!
+Send me a youtube link for a piece of music that you like that you i'll want to have in a dance playlist!
 I'll then create a youtube playlist, share it with everyone who submitted a song, and then we'll listen to all the songs at the same time.

 Afterwards I'll pick my favorite song and whoever submitted it will win a $10 [Bandcamp](https://bandcamp.com/) gift card!